seanMj/StarSaver/README.md

      Basically how it works.
 Simple but allows very very fast backup lookup without a bunch of hassle by the user.
      This program was written with the user in mind, not for me or because.
      Ex.
--
+        Searching for Files:
         Found **filename.png
         Creating Directory named png
         Does the file not exist
         Copy file to png
         Remove symbol from **filename.png to filename.png
         File exists
         Update existing file.

--
     TODO(5): implementation of optimizing functions by implementing data lookups instead of iteration for example.

     TODO(4): Fix bug when symbol is moved from start to middle of filename.